 Many Montessori homes and classrooms like to put long, low mirrors on the wall, with wooden railings mounted at a baby’s height.
 The babies can pull themselves up with the railing, then walk along the wall and look at themselves.
 The child should wear socks or go in bare feet, so that the baby’s toes and foot can grip the floor.

 Montessori Baby On The Go

 Babies are so easy to carry, and “wearing” them keeps them close and secure.
-Here’s a lovely baby carrier pattern by Meg from Sew Liberated (formerly Montessori by Hand).
-Both mother and father can wear a sling, and you can purchase them from a variety of sources, or, if you’re crafty, you can make the one I’ve linked to.
+Both mother and father can wear a sling, and you can purchase them from a variety of sources, or, if you’re crafty, you can make the one from a pattern (easy to download from Etsy).
 For safety’s sake, a baby carrier or sling of this kind is the one ‘restraining’ tool most parents’ find necessary.
 When you’re out in public, it’s important to keep the baby right next to you, and wearing the baby close to your body helps maintain the parent-child bond.

 In addition to keeping the home orderly, safe and inviting, it’s vital to begin introducing baby to the outside world at a young age.
 Both weather and where you live will dictate how early your baby’s first ‘walk’ in the sunshine will be.
 Whether you have a backyard to revel in amongst the beautiful colors and scents, or a neighborhood park where you can put down a play mat and let baby feel the breeze, connecting early with nature is one of the great tenets of Montessori thought.